-The library has access to a number of research databases that are accessible to students both on- and offcampus.
-The databases include the ATLA Religion Database with ATLASerials PLUS, the premier research database for theological scholarship including many full-text resources.
-Cumulatively, the databases provide access to over 60,000,000 full-text articles, essays, and reviews.
-Additional electronic resources include access to over 1,500,000 ebooks.
-Access to these databases is available to all current CBTS students through the use of their myCBTS (OneLogin)account.
-Please contact a library staff person if you need assistance with accessing these resources.
+The library has access to over 180 research databases that are accessible 24/7.
+The databases include the ATLA Religion Database with ATLASerials PLUS, the premier research database for theological scholarship that includes over 600 full-text journals.
+Cumulatively, the databases provide access to over 130,000,000 full-text articles, essays, and reviews.
+Additional electronic resources include access to over 1,200,000 ebooks.
+Access to these databases is available to all current CBTS students through their myCBTS (OneLogin) account.
+Please contact the librarian if you need assistance with accessing these resources.